limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 Holy smoke.
 It worked!

-My guess is that the command ran like so.
+My guess is that the command ran like this.

 ```
 cat /var/log/auth.log /etc/shadow